phbradley/conga/README.md

 ![gex_features](_images/tcr_mm_pbmc_tcr_nbr_graph_vs_gex_features_panels.png)

-In the hotspot clustermap showing GEX features versus TCR-arranged clonotypes we can see the correlation between EphB6 and TRBV31 nicely:
+In the hotspot clustermap showing features versus TCR-arranged clonotypes we can see the correlation between EphB6 and TRBV31 nicely.
+The color rows along the top of the matrix show (from top to bottom) the TCR cluster assignment and the TRAV, TRAJ, TRBV, and TRBJ gene segment usage patterns (color key for the top few genes is shown at the top of the column dendrogram).

 ![hotspot](_images/tcr_mm_pbmc_0.100_nbrs_combo_hotspot_features_vs_tcr_clustermap_lessredundant.png)